Here are three simple ways that people in England and Wales can save thousands of pounds in Probate and Estate Administration fees:

-Our Probate team includes over 20 Probate Solicitors and more than 130 trained Probate Consultants, Case Handlers and Advisors; including members of the Society of Trust and Estate Practitioners (STEP).
+Our Probate team includes 20 specialist Probate Solicitors and over 150 Probate Consultants, Case Handlers and Advisors; including members of the Society of Trust and Estate Practitioners (STEP).

 All STEP members are subject to an extensive Code of Professional Conduct, requiring them at all times to act with integrity and in a manner that inspires the confidence, respect and trust of their clients and of the wider community.

-For more information about our Probate Solicitor fees call 01618558359 or contact us online and we will call you.
+For more information about our Probate Solicitors fees call 03306069584 or contact us online and we will call you.